vivid-planet/comet/.changeset/chatty-sloths-laugh.md

 "@comet/cms-admin": minor
 ---

-Add new `FileUploadField` component for uploading files in final forms using the `FileUploadsModule`
+Add new `FileUploadField` component for uploading files in forms using the `FileUploadsModule`